-Native brush encroachment - juniper, mesquite, yaupon, oak and others - where it's not supposed to be in grassland habitats can degrade habitats for dickcissels, prairie chickens, many other grassland birds, pronghorn, small mammals and reptiles.
-In our diverse forests and monotypic stands managed for timber, yaupon and juniper can become thicketized and choke out natural forest regeneration and make maturing forest sites unsuitable for some forest birds.
-Where savanna is the natural community, brush encorachment can remove habitat suitability entirely (e.g. Bachman's sparrow).
-And, rare communities (need example) are fire-dependent for regeneration.
+Native brush encroachment (i.e. juniper, mesquite, yaupon, oak and other brush species occurring where they are not a desired ecological condition of grassland habitats) can degrade all types of grassland, savanna, woodland and forest habitats.
+Brush invasion is known to adversely impact grassland birds (e.g. Lesser and Attwater's prairie chickens), pronghorn, small mammals and reptiles.
+In our diverse forests and monotypic stands managed for timber, yaupon and juniper can thicketize and choke out natural forest regeneration and make maturing forest sites unsuitable for some forest birds.
+Where savanna is the natural community, brush encroachment can remove habitat suitability entirely (e.g. Bachman's sparrow).
+Brush encroachment can also shift fire behavior and vegetation response in rare communities which are fire-dependent for regeneration (e.g. longleaf pine savanna, most native grasslands, pitcher plant bogs).

-In many of our plains, grasslands, prairies, woodlands, and forests a mosaic of grassland with varying tree and brush coverage was natural -- isolated mottes in a vast sea of grass and forbs in western systems to mostly closed canopywoodland or forest with prairie or bog openings in central and eastern systems.
-Closed canopy in Texas was primarily limited to mature woodlands and forests (where openings were created by deadfall).
-Open habitats were maintained by the natural actions of large mostly-migratory wide-ranging grazing herds of bison, predator and prey wildlife populations in balance, and episodic wide-ranging fire.
-Today, those habitats which remain depend on the activities of ranchers and other landowners/managers within their fences - high or low - which may or may not include proper grazing techniques, healthy balanced wildlife populations and harvest levels, and/or prescribed fire in appropriate areas to mimic those historic lands influences.
+In many of our Texas habitats, the desired ecological condition lies along a continuum of grassland with varying tree and brush coverage: isolated mottes and shrubby ravines in a vast sea of grass and forbs in western systems to mostly closed canopy woodland or forest with prairie or bog openings in central and eastern systems.
+Completely closed canopy in Texas is primarily limited to mature hardwood - juniper woodlands in the Edwards Plateau and Cross Timbers and mature pine and pine - hardwood forests in east Texas.
+Open habitats, depending on the system, were maintained by the natural actions of large mostly-migratory wide-ranging grazing herds of bison (western systems), balanced healthy animal browsing, episodic wide-ranging fire, and mature forest deadfalls.
+Today, those habitats still depend on the activities of landowners/managers within their fences - proper grazing, healthy balanced wildlife populations, balanced animal and/or timber harvest levels, protection and restoration, and/or prescribed fire in appropriate areas to mimic natural systems and influences.